- Targeted Therapies

 Nathalie Letarte

-Clinical assistant professor, Faculty of Pharmacy, University of Montreal
+Clinical professor, Faculty of Pharmacy, University of Montreal.

 Jean-Philippe Adam